top of page

 You may already feel so burdered by the issue that has brought you to thinking about and attending therapy, that it makes little sense to burden you with further anxiety by not knowing what to expect during therapy.
 It is for this reason that I will do my utmost to provide you with clarity about what the process entails from the moment you first contact me.
 I will always respond to an enquiry and will be happy to provide information on my approach, availability and rates.

 If you decide you would like to go ahead with me or would like an initial session to see if I am the right therapist for you, we will work together to find a time that suits us both.
 Prior to the session, I will send you a short form to complete which will provide me with a sense of how you're feeling at the moment.
-I will also provide you with an electronic copy of the agreement between us, which outlines what you can expect from me and in turn what I can expect from you.
-Any concerns regarding the agreement can be discussed in the first session prior to signing.
+I will also provide you with a confirmation email which outlines key information for the first session and beyond.

 Sessions take place on the hour, last for 50 minutes and are weekly.
-During our first session, we will briefly talk through the main points of the agreement between us and then go through an assessment to establish what has brought you to therapy, the focus of the work, any experience you have of therapy and what, if any, your expectations might be.
-The assessment may span over a couple of sessions depending on the material and nature of the problem that you are bringing.
+During the assessment period, we will talk through the framework between us and explore some essential lines of enquiry to establish what has brought you to therapy, the focus of the work, any experience you have of therapy and what, if any, your expectations might be.
+The framework is an agreement between both of us as to how the therapy will be conducted.
+The assessment may span over several sessions depending on the material and nature of the problem that you are bringing.
 After the assessment is completed, we will discuss whether you'd like to go ahead with further sessions.
 I tend to provide long-term open-ended therapy, with regular review points along the way to ensure that you are still getting what you want from therapy.

 THERAPY